Revival Requires Repentance Built on Godly Sorrow for Sin

-Summary: You've heard the old saying, "Lord, send revival, and let it begin with me!"
+- Summary: You've heard the old saying, "Lord, send revival, and let it begin with me!"
 For that to happen, God's people will need to look deep within ourselves and repent of those things that are inhibiting revival.
 The oft-quoted 2 Chronicles 7:14 appropriately says, "...if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land."
 In other words, a repentance revival is a necessary part of a soul-saving revival in the land.
 Repentance and revival are inseparably linked.

 Isaiah 6:1, 5-8 In the year that King Uzziah died, I saw the Lord seated on a throne, high and exalted, and the train of his robe filled the temple....
 “Woe to me!”
 I cried.
 “I am ruined!
 For I am a man of unclean lips, and I live among a people of unclean lips, and my eyes have seen the King, the LORD Almighty.”
 Then one of the seraphs flew to me with a live coal in his hand, which he had taken with tongs from the altar.
 With it he touched my mouth and said, “See, this has touched your lips; your guilt is taken away and your sin atoned for.”
 Then I heard the voice of the Lord saying, “Whom shall I send?
 And who will go for us?”
 And I said, “Here am I. Send me!”

-• Revival begins with us.
+- • Revival begins with us.
 Isaiah felt his own sin ("I am a man of unclean lips") ... he repented (2 Cor.
 7:10, NKJV, says: "Godly sorrow produces repentance") ...
 God took away his sin ...
-Then, walking in God's forgiveness and acceptance, Isaiah was ready for God to send him out and touch other people for God.
+Then, walking in God's forgiveness and acceptance, Isaiah was ready for God to send him out and touch other people for the Lord.

 •• Let’s look at how Jesus answered that question in letters to five churches in Revelation.